 Libraries are collections of related functions and classes/structs.
 A library’s interface is the collection of public/exported functions and classes/structs.
 If a library is generic enough to be used by many components, its interface is known as an API (Application Programming Interface).
 An introductory post about library APIs can be found here.

 Programming languages typically provide features to modularize groups of functions, classes/structs, or files into ‘bigger boxes’.
 These logical barriers prevent variable names from clashing, and can even prevent access to functions, variables, and classes/structs which should only be used by the library.
 Here are the names of the tools used by a few programming languages to encapsulate at the Library scope:

 - Java: Package

 - PHP: Namespace

 - Golang: Package

 Providing concrete examples of what an interface looks like between applications in a machine is difficult because of the number of:

-- layers of applications that can exist between our application and the Kernel
+- Layers of applications that can exist between a modern application and the operating system’s Kernel.

-- different libraries we could have used to facilitate this interaction
+- Different tools we could have used to facilitate this interaction.